chrischenlixing/EmoTimeV2/README.md

 Display Shifts: Create a table to display all the shifts for all employees

-Check Clock In: Check the clockin time for current employee
+Check Clock In: Check the clock-in time for current employee

 Review: Leave reviews for a specific shift